Locations:

 Will swollen testicles affect my fertility?

-Depending on the cause, swollen testicles may impact your fertility.
-But this impact is often reversible after treatment for the cause of your swelling.
+Depending on the cause, swollen testicles may affect fertility.
+However, male infertility is often reversible after treating the underlying issue.

 A note from Cleveland Clinic